A Guide to Oxfordshire’s Ancient Market Towns

 This ancient market town in Oxfordshire has a few historic claims to fame.
 It’s arguably most well-known for a nursery rhyme with the lyrics ‘to ride a cock horse to Banbury Cross,’ which may have been about Lady Godiva.

 Banbury is also home to two inns, The Reindeer and Whateley Hall Hotel, which has been standing since the 17th century.
-Once called The Three Tuns, the hotel was once visited by famous author Jonathan Swift.
+Previously called The Three Tuns, the hotel was once visited by famous author Jonathan Swift.
 He allegedly got the namesake character’s name for Gulliver’s Travels from a tombstone in a churchyard there.

 Burford, street scene, Oxfordshire